WDI-SEA/notes/02-js-jquery/js-functions/04iterators.md

 ##map

-Sometimes we want to loop over an array and build a new array in the process.
-This is what `map` helps us solve.
-It is like `forEach`, but it returns the new array that is created.
+### What:

+Use the values from an array to build a new array.
+In other words: Map the values from one array into another new array and return that new array.

+### How:

+Like `forEach`, map will one-by-one pass the values from the array into your callback function.
+You must return a value in your callback function, and this will be the value that appears in the new array.

+### Examples:

+**Create a new array where all the values from the old array are capitalized.**

 ```js
 var names = ["tim", "ilias", "elie", "markus"];